tuist/sidekick/README.md

 ### Releasing

 The project follows [semantic versioning](https://semver.org/) releasing new versions automatically when releasable changes are detected in `main`.
-The application is pushed to the GitHub registry and the [Hex packages](https://hex.pm/) directory, and the agent published as an artifact in the GitHub release.
+A release is represented by a [release](https://github.com/tuist/plasma/releases) on GitHub, which includes portable binaries for the agents, and an [OCI-compliant image](https://github.com/orgs/tuist/packages?repo_name=plasma) to run the web app as a container, for example using [Podman](https://podman.io/) or [Docker](https://www.docker.com/).